 d.
 Custom fertiliser production (for advanced users only): the ability to add a fertiliser with its own embedded production emissions value, rather than using one of the standard values in the CFT.

 Drop-down lists in the tool simplify data entry.
-Here is a list of questions for crop products that may require preparation in advance: Harvested yield and marketable yield product weights, Growing area, Fertiliser applications: type and rate, Number of pesticide applications, Energy use (kWh and fuel use) and (optionally) transport: mode, weight of product and distance.
-For livestock, calculations are built from herd size, manure management, feed and energy use.
+Here is a list of questions for crop products that may require preparation in advance: Harvested yield and marketable yield product weights, Growing area, Fertiliser applications: type and rate, rate & active ingredient of pesticide applications, Energy use (kWh and fuel use) and (optionally) transport: mode, weight of product and distance.
+For livestock, calculations are built from herd size, manure management, grazing time, feed and energy use.

 The greenhouse gas metric works on a per-product basis, whereas in contrast the biodiversity metric is for whole-farm.
 A whole-farm assessment is a GHG emission inventory considering all aspects that may influence the overall footprint of a farm/business including arable land etc., while the current CFT does a product carbon footprint.
 E.g. forest areas belonging to the farm may have an impact on the company’s carbon footprint, but will not impact the product carbon footprint itself (also GHG Protocol standards differentiate between company and product footprints).

 We recognise the potential benefits that exist from taking a whole farm perspective, but these are not readily modelled to allow simple user data entry.
 However, the Tool does already account for cover crops used in rotation, as well as factors such as land use change and trees on the land.